 Various institutional clients also invest in the Orbis Institutional U.S. Equity Fund.

 Although there is no minimum necessary to invest with Orbis, its hedge fund requires a variable minimum investment depending on the class you’re investing in:

-- Base Refundable Reserve Fee Class: $5 million ($1 million for investors associated with Orbis)
+- Base Refundable Reserve Fee Class: $1 million

 - Zero Base Refundable Reserve Fee Class: $100 million

 - Core Refundable Reserve Fee Class: $20 million

 Orbis Investment Management principally manages the Orbis Institutional U.S. Equity Fund according to the specific investment objectives and restrictions that the hedge fund adheres to.
 The firm also offers its U.S. equity recommendations Orbis Investment Management Limited, another company in the Orbis Group.

 In general, Orbis Investment Management tries to achieve long-term returns through an active management philosophy.
 The firm understands that this type of approach may result in higher levels of volatility, but it maintains that this is a natural step in any long-term investing process.